Brain donation

 Add paragraph

-A list of human tissue banks which accept brain and spinal tissue for research is available on the HTA website or by phoning the HTA.
-Brain banking needs to take place as soon as possible after death.
-Individual brain banks may vary in their procedures and this should be discussed with the brain bank.
+A list of human tissue banks which accept brain and spinal tissue for research is available below.
+Brain banking needs to take place as soon as possible after death, and procedures may very by brain bank.

-A person may consent for their tissue to be used for research, or, if there is no record of the deceased person’s wishes, consent can be obtained from someone nominated by that person to act on his or her behalf or from someone in a qualifying relationship to them at the time of their death.
+A person may consent to donate their tissue for research, or if there is no record of their wishes, consent can be obtained from a nominated representative or someone in a qualifying relationship at the time of their death.

 Display